gitusp/pbrowse.nvim/README.md

 pbrowse.nvim
 ===

-`PBrowse` works as `GBrowse` but for Pull requests.
+`PBrowse` works as `GBrowse` (from [fugitive.vim](https://github.com/tpope/vim-fugitive)) but for Pull requests.
 This plugin allows you to quickly open GitHub pull request pages at specific lines or selections.

 ## Installation